Kayla Williams (author)

-Kayla M. Williams is a United States government official and a former Arabic linguist in the United States Army who wrote her experiences of the 2003 Iraq invasion in her book Love My Rifle More Than You.
+Kayla Maureen Williams is an American government official and a former Arabic linguist in the United States Army who wrote her experiences of the 2003 Iraq invasion in her book Love My Rifle More Than You.
 This book details her personal experiences during the war in Iraq.

 Background

 Kayla Maureen Williams was born to R. Darby Williams and Norma Jane (Spirit) Williams on September 14, 1976, in Columbus, Ohio.
 Her father was an English Professor and her mother was an artist.
 Williams' parents divorced a year or so after she was born, and she was raised by her mother.
 She got to travel around much of the United States with her family and also had the chance to go to France.

 Williams attended Learning Unlimited and Ecole Francaise for elementary and middle school and then attended Fort Hayes High School.
 She was a relatively happy child until high school where she joined the "punk" scene.
 Williams grew up without much money, so she "saw the disparity between the rich and the poor".
 She felt like an outsider, and the punk scene was a way of choosing to reject society instead of letting it reject her.
 Also, she enjoyed the music the punk scene offered because it made her feel "cool".

-Williams graduated cum laude from Bowling Green State University in 1997 with a BA in English Literature, and she just recently earned an MA in International Relations at American University.
+Williams graduated cum laude from Bowling Green State University in 1997 with a BA in English Literature, and with an MA in International Relations at American University.

 Following her undergraduate degree, Williams worked for Infinite Outsource in Tampa, Florida, a fund raising collective funded by the Corporation for Public Broadcasting.
 In October 1999, "a personality conflict with a new female superior" got her fired from this job.